bbcmicrobit/micropython/docs/neopixel.rst

     .. py:method:: fill(colour)

         **V2** Colour all pixels a given RGB/RGBW value.
-The `colour` argument should be a tuple of the same length as the mumber of bytes per pixel (bpp).
+The `colour` argument should be a tuple of the same length as the number of bytes per pixel (bpp).
 For example ``fill((0,0,255))``.
 Use in conjunction with ``show()`` to update the Neopixels.